SomansaOpenSource/endpointdlp/index.md

 ### Joining and Contributing to the project

-Contributing to open source projects starts with "Watch", "Star", and "Fork".
+If you want to contribute to this project, please "Watch", "Star", and "Fork" buttons!

 Please read the [Conbributing Guide](https://github.com/SomansaOpenSource/endpointdlp/blob/master/CONTRIBUTUNG.md) and contact us anytime (Senior Researcher Sang-Jin Lee: sjinlee@somansa.com).